To be creative at times feels like an almost effortless flow, but creative work may also require a high level of courage and boldness.

 “It’s the particular anxiety that, paradoxically, keeps creators from doing, completing, or sharing the work they are driven toward.
 This ‘creative anxiety’ can take the form of avoiding the work, declaring it not good enough, or failing to market it — and it can cripple creators for decades, even lifetimes.
 But Maisel has learned what sets successful creators apart.

-The image: “You Can’t Plan An Inspired Life” is from Facebook/Tama J. Kieves.
+The text image in my video: “You Can’t Plan An Inspired Life” is from Facebook/Tama J. Kieves.

 Tama Kieves is an inspiring example of someone who has overcome the pressures to keep following a path on which her high intelligence and capability gained her social and financial rewards, but at too great a spiritual cost because she was denying her creative passions.